Orung/google-homepage/README.md

 # google homepage project.
-I achieved the project with only HTML and CSS
+I achieved the project with HTML and CSS